 Head Under the Gap, Supine (Patrons)

 Prerequisite: The short and full-length versions of Long Belly, Strong Back both resemble the recent classes mentioned in the recording.
-Enjoy either or both of those first.
+Enjoy either or both of those first, and don’t skip the 1-minute video demo below if you haven’t done a hand bridging lesson yet.

 A new approach to a classic Feldenkrais lesson originally designed to clarify extension patterns in your shoulders, thoracic, and neck.
 After briefly introducing its challenges, this version backs up and uses the context of our Long Belly, Strong Back lessons to build pelvic and spinal support for the eventual return of arching and turning your scapulas and sternum with a bridged hand.
 Great for posture, breath, athletics, confidence, and groundedness.
 Framed with brief standing explorations.